-Numurkah Primary School believes the wellbeing of children and young people is paramount, and is vigilant in ensuring proper risk management processes, found in the school's risk assessment register.
+Patterson River Secondary College believes the wellbeing of children and young people is paramount, and is vigilant in ensuring proper risk management processes.
+An annual child safety risk assessment is completed by staff, school council and the principal class team.
 The school recognises there are potential risks to children and young people and will take a risk management approach by undertaking preventative measures.